athos-ribeiro/lppa/README.md

 ## Usage

-ppa ships a `ppa` command line application to interact with Launchpad PPAs.
+lppa ships an `lppa` command line application to interact with Launchpad PPAs.
 Run

 ```
-ppa --help
+lppa --help
 ```

 for additional information.